NicolasCaous/InsightSoftwareAssignment/README.md

 After installing the dependencies running `yarn install` (or `npm i`), just run `yarn run start` (or `npm run start`).

+This was developed and tested in a Windows environment.
+However, this should work in both Linux and Mac as well.

 # Development journey

 At first, I wished to comply with the request of the assignment to use a tech stack that is close to what the team already uses.
 Therefore, my objective was to use dotnet core in the backend and vanilla javascript for the frontend.